jaimii/LargeRaids/docs/configurations.md

     ticks:
       - 114000

-  # If enabled, normal raids can be triggered upon the absorption of player's bad omen.
+  # If enabled, normal raids can be triggered upon the absorption of player's raid omen.
   enable-normal-raids: false

   artificial-only: